 Heading to Bangkok?
 Check rates and availability for The Yard.

 Lola at Wat Arun, her favorite temple in Bangkok.

 You’ll need a day or two dedicated to exploring the incredible Buddhist pagodas in the city center such as Wat Pho, Wat Arun, Golden Mount, and The Royal Palace.
+It’s such a romantic place for a Bangkok honeymoon.
 But be sure to save a full-day for a community-based experience from locally run TakeMeTour Local Table experience that aligns with your personal interests.
 Supporting local tour operators is an easy way to ensure that you have a sustainable tourism experience in Bangkok.

 As I’m forever curious about local handicrafts, food, and architecture I decided to go on the Learn to Paint Thai Porcelains, See Ancient Temple and Enjoy Local Lunch in Suphan Buri and was joined by my friend Bianca of The Altruistic Traveller who took most of these photos of me.

 Our guide Nui is a Bangkok native and picked us in her darling neon green car.
 We headed to through the outskirts of Bangkok past farmland and beautiful temples including this gigantic Chinese dragon statue that I can’t believe I haven’t seen plastered all over Instagram.